With their Instagram-worthy aesthetics and minimal growing needs, succulents have always been a gardener’s favorite!

 So, whether you’re taking the first, baby steps into the world of gardening or are a long-time enthusiast, constantly monitoring the progress of a freshly planted succulent seed will only leave you disappointed.

 Having said that, succulents are a varied plant group, and all of them have different growth rates and requirements.
-For instance, Haworthia is one of the slowest growers that take over a year to grow 2 to 3 inches.
+For instance, Haworthia is one of the slowest growers that takes over a year to grow 2 to 3 inches.
 Echeveria, on the other hand, can grow 7 to 8 inches in a single year.

 There are different ways of growing succulents, but many first-time planters prefer growing them from scratch through seeds.
 Although this method is relatively slow, watching these plants grow right from the outset can be pretty gratifying.

 Freshly planted seeds will begin to sprout within the first two weeks.
 During the initial period, they will need ample water.
 However, once the seeds have germinated, you can transfer them to a pot.
-Once transferred, the succulents will establish a strong root system, and you wouldn’t have to water it more than once a week.
+Once transferred, the succulents will establish a strong root system, and you won’t have to water it more than once a week.

 Growth Rate Of Succulents Factors